To share and not share a singlet: control qubit and nonclassicality in teleportation: Introduction

 The rest of the paper is organized as follows: in Sec.~\ref{sec2}, we give a brief description of the standard teleportation protocol and about a small modification that we add.
 The exact scenario which we examine is introduced in Sec.~\ref{sec3}.
 The discussions and results of Protocol 1 are also presented in the same section.
 We move to Protocol 2 in the next section, i.e., in Sec.~\ref{sec4}.
-The relation of quantum coherence with the difference between the fidelities corresponding to the two paths are explored in Sec.~\ref{sec5}.
+The relation of quantum coherence with the quantum advantage is explored in Sec.~\ref{sec5}.
 Finally, our concluding remarks are presented in Sec.~\ref{sec6}.